Xiradorn/xdojonavbar/README.md

 _Inspired form **phpbb Nav Menu** and totally rewritted from scratch in jade/sass.
 You can use this menu in both ways: single menu level, or multilevel_

-_Next, on the Extension site a very usefull tool to calculate the color easly as possibile and viewing the preview_

 **Author:** [Sir Xiradorn](https://github.com/Xiradorn "Tony Frost") (@Xiradorn)

 **Requirements:**